MicrosoftDocs/azure-docs/articles/aks/use-pod-security-on-azure-policy.md

 To secure AKS pods through Azure Policy, you need to install the Azure Policy Add-on for AKS on an AKS cluster.
 Follow these [steps to install the Azure Policy Add-on](../governance/policy/concepts/policy-for-kubernetes.md#install-azure-policy-add-on-for-aks).

-This document assumes you have the following which are deployed in the walk-through linked above.
+This document assumes you have the following, which are deployed in the walk-through linked above.

 * Registered the `Microsoft.ContainerService` and `Microsoft.PolicyInsights` resource providers using `az provider register`
 * Azure CLI 2.12 or greater